Atlas of plant and animal histology

 PARENCHYMA

-The parenchyma is a metabolically active living tissue and the main component of the ground tissues, which include parenchyma, colenchyma, and sclerenchyma.
-Parenchyma may be up to 90 % of the tissues of herbaceous plants.
+Parenchyma is a metabolically active living tissue and the main component of the ground tissues, which include parenchyma, collenchyma, and sclerenchyma.
+Parenchyma may be up to 90% of the tissues found in herbaceous plants.
 It is a non-complex tissue involved in many functions depending on its location, such as photosynthesis, storage, synthesis and processing of many substances, and tissue repair.
-Parenchyma cells can be found in all plant systems.
+Parenchyma cells can be found in every plant system.
 They form continuous groups of cells in the cortex and medulla of stems and roots, are essential components of vascular tissues, and form the leaf mesophyll, the fleshy tissue of fruits, and the endosperm of seeds (Figure 1).
 Parenchyma fills regions between and within other tissues.
-A large part of the tissue regenerative capability of plants is underpinned by the parenchyma cell properties.
+Much of the tissue regeneration ability in plants is underpinned by the parenchyma cell properties.

 Parenchyma

 Figure 1.
 Parenchyma tissue in different organs of the plant.
-A: in a petiole, B. in a leaf, C: in a primary root, D: in a secondary stem, and E: in a secondary root.
+A: in a petiole.
+B: in a leaf.
+C: in a primary root.
+D: in a secondary stem.
+E: in a secondary root.
 All sections have been stained with toluidin blue, except for B, which is stained with safranin-Alcian blue.

 In this tissue, only the parenchyma cell type is present, which commonly shows a thin primary cell wall.
-However, there are examples of parenchyma cells with thick cell walls, such as the palm and persimmon endosperm.
+However, there are examples of parenchyma cells with thick cell walls, such as the endosperm of palms and persimmon.
 Parenchyma cells are morphologically diverse, which is related to their functions.
 They show a lower differentiation state than other plant cells, and they therefore may be regarded as the precursors of the rest of the plant cells during evolution.
 There are extracellular spaces between parenchyma cells that facilitate the circulation of gases.
 Parenchyma cells may be generated from almost every meristem of the plant.

-The parenchyma cell is able to dedifferentiate and become a totipotent cells that starts a meristematic activity.
-Parenchyma cells are the main cell type responsible for wounded tissue repair.
+The parenchyma cell is able to dedifferentiate and become a totipotent cell that starts a meristematic activity.
+Parenchyma cells are the main cell type responsible for wound tissue repair.
 Another example of parenchyma cell dedifferentiation is the formation of part of the vascular cambium meristem from the interfascicular parenchyma of dicot stems when the secondary growth begins.
-In addition, this property makes parenchyma cells an excellent source to produce callus, an in vitro mass of undifferentiated cells that proliferate and differentiate to give rise a complete adult plant.
+In addition, this property makes parenchyma cells an excellent source to produce a callus, an in vitro mass of undifferentiated cells that proliferate and differentiate to give rise to a fully grown adult plant.

-There are four types of parenchyma according to their function:
+There are four types of parenchyma tissue according to their function:

 Chlorenchyma